Mary Ann Angell: Marriage and family

 Shortly after her arrival in Kirtland, she met and married Brigham Young.
 She encountered the widowed Young while he was giving a sermon, and Angell felt "drawn to him" as she listened to him preach.
 Young was quickly impressed by Angell's spiritual nature and countenance, and the two began their courtship.
 The couple secured a marriage license in February 1834, and were legally married on March 31, 1834.
-The two were later sealed in the Kirtland Temple.
+The two were later sealed in the Nauvoo Temple.
 Mary Ann Angell and Brigham Young had a total of six children together.

 Young departed for a mission to England in 1839, just ten days after Angell had given birth to their daughter Alice.
 During Young's absence, which lasted over 20 months, Angell and their six children at the time (two of which were from Young's previous marriage to Miriam Works) struggled with poverty, illness, and harsh conditions.
 Upon Young's return from England, Angell helped nurse him back to health after he became very ill with scarlet fever.

 In June 1842 Brigham Young was married to Lucy Ann Decker.
 It is uncertain when Angell first learned of her husband's entrance into the practice of plural marriage—given that many early plural unions took place without the first wives' consent—but by 1843 she had signaled her acceptance of the doctrine and given her consent to her husband's subsequent marriages.
 Young was later sealed to Angell's mother Phebe and sister Jemima.